(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 - 1/8 tsp salt

-- Preheat the oven to 350° and line 12 muffin tins with cupcake liners.
+- Meanwhile, preheat the oven to 350°F and line 10-12 muffin tins with cupcake liners.
+This recipe will make 10 large cupcakes or 12 medium sized cupcakes.
 Spray the liners gently with cooking spray (you can omit the cupcake liners if preferred and just spray the muffin tins).

-- One the cupcakes have cooled, lightly frost each cupcake with the prepared frosting.
-You can top the cupcakes with sprinkles or roll the tops in shredded coconut flakes or crushed walnuts like I did.
+- Once the cupcakes have cooled, prepared the frosting: add each of the frosting ingredients to a small bowl and mix together until smooth and creamy.
+Lightly frost each cupcake with the frosting.
+Feel free to top the cupcakes with sprinkles or roll the tops in shredded coconut flakes or crushed walnuts!